-The variables in the Monthly Events Panel Dataset are distinguished and organized in this document along two dimensions: content and source.
-First, all variables can be divided into two content groups: demographic/metadata variables (Section 3.1) and monthly life events and issues variables (Section 3.2).
+The variables in the Monthly Events Panel Dataset are distinguished and organized in this document along two dimensions: source (whether the variable was downloaded or derived) and content.

-For the second dimension, source, all variables are either downloaded or derived.
 The downloaded variables are the raw variables downloaded in the Monthly Events datasets found on the UAS All Surveys page and are either directly collected from the respondent or calculated by the survey software.
-Derived variables are calculated during the construction of the Monthly Events Panel Dataset and are discussed below (Section 3.3).
+Derived variables are calculated during the construction of the Monthly Events Panel Dataset and are discussed in Section 3.3.